 The one herb most often mentioned with Ayurvedic vitiligo treatment is Vakuchi (Psoralea Corylifolia Linn), which can be taken internally as well as topically.
 Other herbs prescribed in vitiligo treatment are Majishta Powder, Daruharidra, Aragvadha, Haritaki, Khadira, Bhallataka, Mulaka, Neem, Giloe, and Bedag Lepam.

 The Vitiligo Extent Score (known commonly as VES) is a clinical rating scale for the overall vitiligo involvement of the body (extent).
 The measurement instrument is made up of evaluation of body surface area (BSA).

 The pictures that reflect an individual’s extent of the vitiligo lesions can be selected by this instrument/tool.
 Based on the pictures, the VES template provides a score that can be expressed in percentage of an individual’s body surface area.

-19. Is depression common among people with vitiligo?
+23. Why is depression common among people with vitiligo?

 As per many observational studies, psychiatric morbidity is found more frequent in young individuals with vitiligo and higher in people who have big, white lesions on exposed body areas.
 However, the variability in study design makes it difficult to quantify the accurate relationship between vitiligo and depression.